 Quantum tech explained

 Take a deep breath.
 This is about to get a bit complicated.

-Quantum mechanics is ‘the science of the very small': a roughly century-old field of physics which explains how matter behaves at the atomic and sub-atomic level.
+Quantum theory concerns ‘the science of the very small': a roughly century-old field of physics which explains how matter behaves at the atomic and sub-atomic level.

 There are about four properties within quantum theory that classical physics has traditionally struggled to explain.
 For the field of quantum tech, two are particularly important: superposition and entanglement.